-- Tujiunage Account – All the account members at KWFT who are in either a formal or informal groups, should feel honoured to open the Tujiunge account.
+- Tujiunage Account – All the account members at KWFT who are in either a formal or informal groups, should feel honored to open the Tujiunge account.

 - Inuka Salary Account – Finally, when it comes to saving, the salaried account holders cannot be forgotten.
 With the account of your choice ready, you may now think of accessing a loan at KWFT.

-Types of Loans at Kenya Women Finance Trust (KWFT)
+Types of Loans offerrd at Kenya Women Finance Trust

 - Business Loans